WillBChang/willbc.cn/README.md

 ## Music
 I'm a fan of [Beethoven](https://en.wikipedia.org/wiki/Ludwig_van_Beethoven), [Glenn Gould](https://en.wikipedia.org/wiki/Glenn_Gould), I enjoy playing piano and composing music.

-My life-time's dream is to become a composer and I'm tring.
+My lifetime's dream is to become a composer and I'm tring.
 I believe I'll get a Ph.D of Music Composition in the future.

 Check [Music](https://music.willbc.cn) if you want to listen my music.

 ## Writing
 Novels are my favorite since childhood.
-I started writing(Chinese) poetry in 2010, also some prose and short stories.
+I started writing(Chinese) poetry in 2010, also prose and short stories.
 [Jean-Christophe](https://en.wikipedia.org/wiki/Jean-Christophe) influences me a lot, I have thoughts about writing a novel relative to it.

 Check [Book](https://book.willbc.cn) if you can read Chinese.